- Designation of Origin

 - Luís Leocádio

-Parcels of vines planted between 1932 and 1970 at a density of 8850 plants per hectare.
-Situated on the steep slopes of the River Pinhão at an altitude of 300 m, with poor, stony schistose soil; low yielding vines with grapes of high concentration and quality.
+Vineyard plots planted between 1932 and 1970, with a density of 8,850 plants per hectare.
+Situated on the steep slopes of the Pinhão River at an altitude of 300 m, with shale soils that are poor and rough; low yield but with grapes of high concentration and quality.

-Fresh grapes at their ideal ripeness are picked by hand into 20 kg boxes.
+Fresh grapes at their ideal point of ripeness are picked by hand and placed in 20 kg boxes.
 After careful sorting by hand, destemming and gentle treading in small vats, the grapes underwent five days of cold maceration.
 Fermentation with indigenous yeasts began slowly, taking place over 10 days with daily delestage.
-After fermentation, the wine underwent skin maceration for 30 days.
-The wine was aged for 12 months in new French oak casks.
-FROM A SELECTION OF THE BEST CASKS OF THE BATCH ONLY 1333 NUMBERED BOTTLES WERE PRODUCED.
+Afteralcoholic fermentation, the wine underwent skin maceration for 30 days.
+The wine was aged for 16 months in new French oak casks.
+Only 2,600 numbered bottles were produced, from the best barrels of the batch.

-Very deep purple colour with violet overtones and great aromatic complexity.
-Marked aromas of ripe fruit with notes of blackberries, black cherries, mocha, chocolate and coffee, with the wood very well married with the fruit.
-In the mouth it is dense, with firm tannins and a lively acidity that lends it freshness and longevity.
+Dark red, dense and concentrated colour.
+Great aromatic complexity, ripe fruit, with notes of blackberries, black cherries, mocha, chocolate and coffee, with the wood being very nicely married to the fruit.
+In the mouth it is dense, with firm tannins and a lively acidity that gives it freshness and longevity.

 Service and harmonization

 Drink with strongly flavoured dishes like game, red meats and strong cheeses.
-Serve at 16°-18°C.
+Serve at 16 º - 18 ºC.